icewolfz/jiMUD/docs/docker.md

 The script will check if docker daemon is started, attempt to start it then run docker with all the correct settings.

+Before running the script ensure you have run `npm install` in the jiMUD folder to ensure all node modules are downloaded and installed, you may also run it at the docker prompt but you may have permissions errors if you use them outside of docker.

 Once at the docker prompt run `npm install && npm run release:linux64` to build base packages, `npm install && npm run release:snap-classic` to build snap classic package, or `npm install && npm run release:linux` to build base, flatpak, and snap packages.

 See build notes in [README](README.md) for more detailed build steps